Imaginary gauge potentials in a non-Hermitian spin-orbit coupled quantum gas

 In 1996, Hatano and Nelson proposed a non-Hermitian lattice model containing an imaginary Peierls phase [Phys.~Rev.~Lett.~{\bf 77}~570--573 (1996)], which subsequent analyses revealed to be an instance of a new class of topological systems.
 Here, we experimentally realize a continuum analog to this model containing an imaginary gauge potential using a homogeneous spin-orbit coupled Bose-Einstein condensate (BEC).
 Non-Hermiticity is introduced by adding tunable spin-dependent loss via microwave coupling to a subspace with spontaneous emission.
 We demonstrate that the resulting Heisenberg equations of motion for position and momentum depend explicitly on the system's phase-space distribution.
 First, we observe collective nonreciprocal transport in real space, with a ``self-acceleration'' that decreases with the BEC’s spatial extent, consistent with non-Hermitian Gross-Pitaevskii simulations.
 We then examine localized edge states: the relatively strong interactions in our BEC suppress the formation of topological edge states, yielding instead highly excited states localized by an interplay between self-acceleration and wavefunction spreading.
 Finally, we confirm that our non-Hermitian description remains valid at all times by comparing to a multi-level master-equation treatment.

 Open quantum systems are characterized by an interplay between their closed system dynamics and those resulting from the external reservoir.
 Because this evolution goes beyond what is possible in closed systems, open systems offer new opportunities and paradigms for quantum engineering~\cite{happer1972optical,briegel2009measurement,terhal2015quantum}.
 In some limits, this evolution can be described by effective non-Hermitian Hamiltonians with unusual spectral features such as singular exceptional points~\cite{miri2019exceptional,ashida2020non,bergholtz2021exceptional,ren2022chiral,liu2024third} and phases characterized by spectral topology~\cite{ashida2020non,kawabata2019symmetry,wang2021topological}.
-The Hatono-Nelson (HN) model~\cite{hatano1996localization,hatano1997vortex} is an iconic non-Hermitian lattice model containing a constant imaginary Peierls phase with topology quantified by an integer winding number~\cite{ashida2020non,kawabata2019symmetry,zhang2020correspondence} that leads to the non-Hermitian skin effect (NHSE)~\cite{yao2018edge,song2019non2}.
+The Hatono-Nelson (HN) model~\cite{hatano1996localization,hatano1997vortex} describes a non-Hermitian lattice with a constant imaginary Peierls phase with topology quantified by an integer winding number~\cite{ashida2020non,kawabata2019symmetry,zhang2020correspondence}.
+The resulting non-Hermitian skin effect (NHSE)~\cite{yao2018edge,song2019non2} has been observed for non-interacting particles in a range of experimental platforms~\cite{liang2022dynamic,zhang2021observation,xiao2020non,weidemann2020topological,zhao2025two}.
 By contrast with a uniform real-valued Peierls phase, which can be eliminated by a gauge transformation, its imaginary counterpart has direct physical consequences such as non-reciprocal wavefunction localization~\cite{hatano1996localization, yao2018edge,helbig2020generalized,xiao2020non,weidemann2020topological,zhang2021observation} and an equivalent description of evolution on curved space~\cite{Lv2022,Lv2024}.